hexacta/project-structure-sample/readme.md

 $ npm install
 ```

-Then you can run the SPA and the API with:
+Then you can run the SPA and the API in development mode (watching for changes) with:
 ```
 $ npm start
 ```